More "Senior" (F1)

 the way, Gordon Bland who sent this photo, chaired the British Stock

 Car Racing Supporters Club in the late 60's and co-edited its magazine.]
+This version of

-his car might heart attacks to snobby Jaguar XK140 collectors.
-He won the World at West Ham in 1961,
+his car might upset snobby Jaguar XK140 collectors.
+He

-thanks to Chris Holmes for the following photos and facts.
+for the following photos and facts.
 Chris

 apprenticed to Jock at his White House garage, and travelled with Jock